 The BFA in Fine Arts is offered by HSU's art department.
 BFA students work closely with faculty from our eight different media areas: Painting, Drawing/Illustration, Printmaking, Graphic Design/Digital Media, Ceramics, Sculpture, Photography, Jewelry/Small Metals.
 The BFA degree offers students the opportunity to further their studio art practice and to prepare for graduate school or professional art careers through a rigorous and focused course of study in the visual arts.
 The BFA requires 70 units of Art classes (as opposed to 54 units for the BA in studio art).

 The BFA is a cohort-based program for students in their junior and senior years.
 Students will be admitted to the program in the spring of their sophomore year.
 The first class of BFA students will graduate in Spring 2020.

-Applications will be accepted in Fall 2018 for students planning to graduate in Spring 2020.
 Applications will be accepted in Spring 2019 for students planning to graduate in Spring 2021.
-Fall applications will be due November 2nd.
-The deadline for Spring applications will be announced later this year.
+Applications will be due March 30th.

 To apply, you will need to submit the following:

 - A personal statement

 - 12-15 samples of your work (3 from Art 105B or equivalent, 3 from Art 105C or equivalent, 3 from Art 105D or equivalent and 3-6 from lower division studio elective courses)

 - The name and email address for 2 academic references.

 If you need help with best procedures for photographing your artwork, watch THIS VIDEO.

 If you have additional questions please email Heather Madar at firstname.lastname@example.org.